SebAkle/JLIM2.0/README.md

 The number of cohorts that will be meta-analyzed together

 ### 6) Meta analyze
--For each locus-secondary phenotype, when all of the cohort specific regressions have been finished, run “METAmergecohorts.py” to combine the cohort specific statistics into meta-analyzed files.
+For each locus-secondary phenotype, when all of the cohort specific regressions have been finished, run “METAmergecohorts.py” to combine the cohort specific statistics into meta-analyzed files.
 These will include a summary statistic association file (meta.assoc_file) and a permutation file (meta.dump.all)

 ```
 python METAmergecohorts.py cohort_number_int assoc_file secondary_phenotype_name/locus.chr.startBP.endBP